haud-ba/XTS_TRANSPORT_LAYER/README.md

   - I_XtsTransport_Mover:
     - Mover interface for use in fb_Station
 	- CA methods used for positioning and sending of mover

+-  ### TR_07:
+  - **message handling: Verbose, Info, Warn, Error**
+  - e_Device:    first category where message was set
+  - e_SubDevice: second category where message was set
+  - iError:      Error message from function block or MoverId for Verbose msg
+  - .
+  - **MessageData(PRG)**
+	- automated write to file, new file for each day
+  - **GVL_MSG**
+	- namespace for everything message related

 <div style="page-break-after: always;"></div>